Wetland Restoration Near Kingston Creates Fish and Bird Habitat on Howe Island — Ducks Unlimited Canada Skip to main content

 Coastal wetland habitat is a vanishing resource across the Great Lakes region.

-Coastal wetland habitat is a vanishing resource across the Great Lakes region. © DUC
+Coastal wetland habitat is a vanishing resource across the Great Lakes region. © Ducks Unlimited Canada

 Kingston, Ont. — Ducks Unlimited Canada (DUC) is pleased to announce that work is underway to develop wildlife habitat on Howe Island.
 The restoration project will enhance coastal wetland habitat on property owned by DUC midway along the southern shoreline of Johnson Bay.